 Last summer I wrote a post about Rudy Kurniawan, perhaps the world’s greatest wine forger.
 His story is told in both a Netflix documentary, Sour Grapes, and an award-winning book, In Vino Duplicitas.
-Kurniawan, a young and charismatic wine collector who scammed wealthy wine collectors out of millions, makes a beguiling central character.
+Kurniawan, a young and charismatic wine dealer who scammed wealthy wine collectors out of millions, makes a beguiling central character.
 What’s more, there are several other intriguing personalities that graced his fraudulent trajectory.
 Last weekend, I thought I’d check and see what some of them are up to.
 This article updates my original post and adds a few missing details.

 From Behind the Bar to Behind Bars